marketmuse/pointer-generator/README.md

 * The training job is set to keep 3 checkpoints at any one time (see the `max_to_keep` variable in `run_summarization.py`).
 If your newer checkpoint is corrupted, it may be that one of the older ones is not.
 You can switch to that checkpoint by editing the `checkpoint` file inside the `train` directory.
 * Alternatively, you can restore a "best model" from the `eval` directory.
 See the note **Restoring snapshots** above.
 * If you want to try to diagnose the cause of the NaNs, you can run with the `--debug=1` flag turned on.
 This will run [Tensorflow Debugger](https://www.tensorflow.org/versions/master/programmers_guide/debugger), which checks for NaNs and diagnoses their causes during training.

+## Screen versus running in background
+For whatever reason, I noticed that running in background produces weird stopping behavior.
+If the connection to the server breaks, for instance, often the training will also break.
+It's possible the behavior I noticed was do to something else and feel free to run in background with `$ <command> &` but my recommendation is to use `screen`.

+### Starting a screen
+To start a screen simply run `screen`.

+From here you must reactivate the tensorflow environment with `source activate tensorflow_p36`.

+Now, you may run any commands that you would run normally and can furthermore run commands in the background (for instance if you simply want to write the output to file).

+### Exiting from screen
+There are two ways to exit from a running screen.
+The first way, and primary way, is to *detach* from the screen by simply pressing _Control-A-D_.
+This will leave the detached screen running in the background.
+It can be accessed by running `screen -r`.
+If multiple screens are running, `screen -r` will prompt you to select one of them.

+The second way, is to *terminate* a screen.
+This should only be done if you are no longer running anything on the screen.
+To terminate a screen that you are currently on, simply press _Control-C_.
+This will irreversible end the given screen session and return you to the main command line.

+## About this code
+This code is based on the [TextSum code](https://github.com/tensorflow/models/tree/master/textsum) from Google Brain.

+This code was developed for Tensorflow 0.12, but has been updated to run with Tensorflow 1.0.
+In particular, the code in attention_decoder.py is based on [tf.contrib.legacy_seq2seq_attention_decoder](https://www.tensorflow.org/api_docs/python/tf/contrib/legacy_seq2seq/attention_decoder), which is now outdated.
+Tensorflow 1.0's [new seq2seq library](https://www.tensorflow.org/api_guides/python/contrib.seq2seq#Attention) probably provides a way to do this (as well as beam search) more elegantly and efficiently in the future.